N1cky94/cg-rest-crm/README.md

 ## Database and connection

-To run our PostgreSQL container, you will need an environment file `.env` with the following fields:
+To run our PostgreSQL container, you will need an environment file `.env` at the root of the project, with the following fields:
 ```
 DATABASE_NAME=[db-name]
 DATABASE_PSW=[db-psw]